rgeraldes24/evmc/README.md

-# EVMC
+# ZVMC

 [![chat: on gitter][gitter badge]][Gitter]
 [![readme style: standard][readme style standard badge]][standard readme]

-> Ethereum Client-VM Connector API
+> Zond Client-VM Connector API

-The EVMC is the low-level ABI between Ethereum Virtual Machines (EVMs) and Ethereum Clients.
-On the EVM side it supports classic EVM1 and [ewasm].
+The ZVMC is the low-level ABI between Zond Virtual Machines (ZVMs) and Zond Clients.
+On the ZVM side it supports classic ZVM1 and [zwasm].
-On the Client-side it defines the interface for EVM implementations to access Ethereum environment and state.
+On the Client-side it defines the interface for ZVM implementations to access Zond environment and state.

 ## Usage